vbatts/docker/docs/sources/reference/commandline/cli.rst

     dea752e4e117
     511136ea3c5a

-NOTE: This will still error if any containers exist that are using these untagged images.
+NOTE: Docker will warn you if any containers exist that are using these untagged images.

 .. _cli_import: